gilben1/interviews/README.md

 Please see our [careers page](https://www.sourceallies.com/careers/) if you are interested in working on our team!

+_This repo is part of an active effort to make our interview process more transparent.
+Some sections are still missing information._

 ## Typical Interview Process

 Our interview process typically consists of four steps: